B&F: 1795

 appropriate specific name of dilutata which translates to watery,

-Confusion Species: Pale November
+Confusion Species: Examination of male genitalia essential for ID.
+Pale November

 Moth, Autumnal Moth